Determine how to have vRealize Operations Manager monitor your objects, and how to notify you about problems that occur with those objects.

 - Understand the rules that affect the analytics.

-- Understand which policies apply to object groups.
+- Understand which policies apply to objects or object groups.

 vRealize Operations Manager includes a library of built-in active policies that are already defined for your use. vRealize Operations Manager applies these policies in priority order.

-When you apply a policy to an object group, vRealize Operations Manager collects data from the objects in the object group based on the thresholds, metrics, super metrics, attributes, properties, alert definitions, and problem definitions that are enabled in the policy.
+When you apply a policy to an object or an object group, vRealize Operations Manager collects data from the objects based on the thresholds, metrics, super metrics, attributes, properties, alert definitions, and problem definitions that are enabled in the policy.

 - Maintenance: Optimized for ongoing monitoring, with no thresholds or alerts.